Topics Map > Services > Teaching, Learning and Classrooms > Web Conferencing

 • Hide profile pictures: This will hide the profile pictures of all participants in your meeting - more info

-• Disable chat: You can turn the chat off for all participants, o adjust who they can contact via chat - more info
+• Disable chat: You can turn the chat off for all participants, or adjust who they can contact via chat - more info

 • Remove ability to change name: This will prohibit participants from changing their profile name once in the meeting - more info

-• Suspend All Activities: This feature will immediate stop all audio, video, screen sharing and locks your meeting.
+• Suspend All Activities: This feature will immediately stop all audio, video, and screen sharing and lock your meeting.
 This is the quickest way to recover your meeting after a Zoombombing.

 Additional Zoom Security Video Tutorials